Ardeidae – Herons, Egrets & Bitterns

 Rufescent Tiger Heron Tigrisoma lineatum ©Craig Brelsford Website

-Ardeidae are long-legged freshwater and coastal birds.
-According to the IOC there are 66 (64 to 67 species recognised (by different authorities) in this family variously called called ‘egrets’ or ‘bitterns’, ‘herons’ and ‘night-herons’.
+They are long-legged freshwater and coastal birds.
+There are 68 species, in 17 genera in this family recognised by the recently (2025) combined AviListin – variously called ‘egrets’ or ‘bitterns’, ‘herons’ and ‘night-herons’.

 The classification of the individual heron/egret species is fraught with difficulty, and there is still no clear consensus about the correct placement of many species into either of the two major genera, Ardea and Egretta.
 Similarly, the relationship of the genera in the family is not completely resolved.
-However, one species formerly considered to constitute a separate monotypic family Cochlearidae, the Boat-billed Heron, is now regarded as a member of the Ardeidae.
+However, one species formerly considered to constitute a separate monotypic family Cochlearidae, the Boat-billed Heron, was regarded as a member of the Ardeidae by some authorities, but is now, once again, regarded as in its own genus.

 Although herons resemble birds in some other families, such as the storks, ibises, spoonbills and cranes, they differ from these in flying with their necks retracted, not outstretched.
 They are also one of the bird groups that have powder down.